Azure/azure-sdk-for-net/sdk/eventhub/Microsoft.Azure.EventHubs/README.md

 `EVENT_HUBS_SECRET`
  The client secret (password) of the Azure Active Directory application that is associated with the service principal

-`EVENT_HUBS_STORAGE_CONNECTION_STRING`
- The connection string for the Azure storage account used by the Event Processor Host series of tests.

 To make setting up your environment easier, a [PowerShell script](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventhub/Azure.Messaging.EventHubs/assets/live-tests-azure-setup.ps1) is included in the repository and will create and/or configure the needed Azure resources.
 To use this script, open a PowerShell instance and login to your Azure account using `Login-AzAccount`, then execute the script.
 You will need to provide some information, after which the script will configure the Azure resources and then output the set of environment variables with the correct values for running tests.

 The simplest way to get started is to execute the script with your subscription name and then follow the prompts: